 The GREAT coaches in our industry never stop learning.
 They are always looking for better ways to organize their programs, prepare their athletes for competition, and optimize their performance.

-But instead of digging through endless piles of research papers, searching for the best training programs on the internet, or attending countless seminars, you can have access to everything you need to become a Certified High School Strength & Conditioning Specialist!
+But instead of digging through endless piles of research papers, visiting college coaches and successful performance centers, or attending countless seminars, you can have access to everything you need to become a High School Strength & Conditioning Specialist!

 You may have also seen certifications focused on performance enhancement or athletic development from other organizations.
 They range from $399.99 to $799.99!
 And many of them require you to pay crazy membership fees to remain active with your certifications.

-There’s also opportunities to do mentorships or internships with some of the top facilities in the country.
-Those are great options and one of the best ways to learn, but they cost thousands of dollars plus travel time, costs, and being away from your business.
+There are also opportunities to do mentorships or internships at different training facilities.
+These can be great experiences, but they cost thousands of dollars plus travel time, costs, and being away from your business.

-In the IYCA High School Strength & Conditioning Specialist Certification, you can get started for just $199.99 and complete your course at home in a few weeks.
+With the IYCA High School Strength & Conditioning Specialist, you can get started for just $299.95 and complete your course at home in a few weeks.
 The info you’re getting is results-tested by industry experts and backed by research.

 The IYCA Guarantee